 Principle 8: Settlement Finality.

-An FMI should provide clear and certain final settlement, at a minimum by the end of the value date.
-Where necessary or preferable, an FMI should provide final settlement intraday or in real time.
+An FMI should provide clear and certain final settlement, at a minimum by the end of the value date. eferable, an FMI should provide final settlement intraday or in real time.
+Summary narrative CSCS's draft amended rules do provide for finality and irrevocability of settlement.

-Summary parrativo CSCS's draft amondod rulos do provido for finality and irrovosability of Summary narrative CSCS's draft amended rules do provide for finality and irrevocability of settlement.
-Settlement of securities takes place by 8:00am at CSCS while cash is settled by CBN during the first clearing session which takes place about the same time (8:00am).
 CSCS has also defined timelines within settlement day (SD) to ensure that the ultimate investor receives cash on SD.
-The timelines listed below was finally agreed; CBN to settlement banks 8:00am on T+3 Settlement banks to brokers Before 10:00am on T+3 Broker to investors Before 11:59pm on T+3 Rating of Principle Broadly observed Key Consideration 1.
+Rating of Principle Partly Observed Key Consideration 1.
 "An FMI's rules and procedures should clearly define the point at which settlement is final."
 Broadly observed Finality is not clearly enshrined in the local laws (ISA).
-However the Draft Amended Rules of CSCS do refer to payments being final and irrevocable (see Rule 5.4.4) and that record-entry settlement of securities are final and irrevocable (Rule 5.5.2) after the receipt of the funds by the designated stock broking firm's banks.
-Also CSCS has defined that trades received from any trade point including The Nigeria Stock Exchange are final and irrevocable.
+However, the Draft Amended Rules of CSCS do refer to payments being final and irrevocable (see Rule 5.4.4) and that record-entry settlement of securities are final and irrevocable (Rule 5.5.2) after the receipt of the funds by the designated stock broking firm's banks.
+Also, CSCS has defined that trades received from any trade point including The Nigeria Stock Exchange are final and irrevocable.
 Key Consideration 2.
 "An FMI should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
 An LVPS or SSS should consider adopting RTGS or multiple- batch processing during the settlement day."
-Observed Final settlement is completed around 8.00am on settlement date.
+Partly Observed